5 LGBTQ+ VC and Tech Founders You Should Know

 The Director of Product Design, AI and Insights at Microsoft, Ana Arriola, has had a long career in tech working with giants such as Facebook, Samsung and Sony.
 Ana identifies as a queer lesbian woman of trans and non-binary experience and is very open about her own challenges and challenges facing the LGBTQ+ community within tech.

 In 2018, Arriola led a talk on how AI can be used to disrupt the bias towards the LGBTQ+ community online and within the industry.
 She highlighted how AI can be used to “steward a queer future” by using “natural language processing and computer vision to ensure that none of us is misgendered”, for example.

 Advocating for changes to the systems that have oppressed the LGBTQ+ community, Arriola encouraged future and current tech designers in the audience to “instil AI to bring proper and inclusive culture into our world as we move forward”.

 Arlan Hamilton (She/her)

-Arlan Hamilton is Founder and Managing Partner of Backstage Capital, a VC firm investing in a vast amount of startups from tech to beauty.
-The $15 million fund is dedicated to “minimizing funding disparities in tech by investing in high-potential founders who are people of color, women, and/or LGBT”.
-Backstage Capital have already invested in more than 170 startup companies.
+Arlan Hamilton is the Founder and Managing Partner of Backstage Capital, a VC firm investing in a vast amount of startups from tech to beauty.
+The $15 million funds are dedicated to “minimizing funding disparities in tech by investing in high-potential founders who are people of colour, women, and/or LGBT”.
+Backstage Capital has already invested in more than 170 startup companies.